andrea-weisberg/readme-sprint-devportal/docs/card-api/reports/apple-pay-quarterly-fee-billing-report.md

 <li>MAN – Manual entry</li>
 </ul>
 </li>
 <li><strong>E-commerce debit spend share</strong> – this is the percentage of <strong>Total Debit Spend</strong> that was eCommerce using Apple Pay.
-This includes the following Capture Mode’s:
+This includes the following capture Mode’s:
 <ul>
 <li>ECOM – eCommerce</li>
 <li>ECOF – eCommerce Card on File</li>